loganhartford/portfolio-site/_books/2024-01-04-straigh-a-student.md

 * To attain the highest levels of intensity, you need to choose the right time and location to study.

 #### Simple Organization
-* Travel around with a peice of paper, divided into your shcedule for the day and reminders
+* Travel around with a piece of paper, divided into your schedule for the day and reminders
     * Use the schedule to guide your activities throughout the day.
     * Jot down any important information that comes up during the day in reminder.
     * At the start of each day, move any scheduled activities that didn't get done today and add all reminders to calendar.
-    * Add activities for the day to you daily schedule with resonable time estimates.
+    * Add activities for the day to you daily schedule with reasonable time estimates.

 #### Procrastination Battle Plan
 * Keep a progress journal
     * At the end of each day, record what tasks you didn't get done and why
-    * If all were complted, simply write complete
+    * If all were completed, simply write complete
     * A progress journal will keep you accountable and help you stay motivated.
 * When you have to do something you particularly don't enjoy, make an event out of it.
 * Build a routine
     * Identify protected hours in your schedule and do the same work in these slots each week.
     * Once it becomes a habit, you will no longer have to convince yourself to work during these times.
 * Plan your hard days in advance
-    * Premtively designate days as hard and plan to grind it out.
+    * Preemptively designate days as hard and plan to grind it out.

 #### Time Management
 * Have your materials with you at all times and fill in any small patches of time with productive work.